 Immediately after the abstract, provide a maximum of 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 The abbreviations of common terms (e.g., ECG, PTCA, CABG) or acronyms (GUSTO, SOLVD, TIMI) may be used in the manuscript.
 On a separate page following the condensed abstract, list the selected abbreviations and their definitions (e.g., TEE = transesophageal echocardiography).
 The Editors may determine which lesser known terms should not be abbreviated.
-Please consult ‘‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication,’’ available from http://www.ICMJE.org and most recently updated in April 2010, for appropriate use of units of measure.
+Please consult ‘‘Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations),’’ available at http://www.ICMJE.org and most recently updated in 2013, for appropriate use of units of measure.

 Acknowledgments or appendices should contain 100 words or less.
 Anything exceeding this limit will appear in the online version only.
 Signed letters of permission from all individuals listed in the acknowledgments must be submitted to JACC: Cardiovascular Imaging.

 All publishable manuscripts will be reviewed for appropriateness and accuracy of statistical methods and statistical interpretation of results.
-We subscribe to the statistics section of the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication,” available from http://www.ICMJE.org and most recently updated in April 2010.
+We subscribe to the statistics section of the “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations),” available at http://www.ICMJE.org and most recently updated in 2013.
 In the Methods sections, provide a subsection detailing the statistical methods, including specific methods used to summarize the data, methods used for hypothesis testing (if any) and the level of significance used for hypothesis testing.
 When using statistical methods beyond t tests, chi-square, and simple linear regression), specify the statistical package, version number, and non-default options used.
 For more information on statistical review, see "Glantz SA.
 It is all in the numbers.
 J Am Coll Cardiol 1993;21:835–7."
 All manuscripts are reviewed by the outcomes editor as well.

 Upon provisional acceptance, we may request 2 sets of glossy or laser print (clean copies will suffice) hard copies of the figures.
 Glossy prints should be provided for all half-tone or color illustrations.
 All graphs and line drawings must be professionally prepared on a computer and reproduced as high quality laser prints.
 Indicate the first author’s last name (and the corresponding author’s last name within parentheses, if different) and the figure number on the back of each figure, preferably on an adhesive label.
 Figure title and caption material should appear on the legends page in the manuscript, not on the figure.
 If we request hard copies of figures, they will not be returned to authors.
 After acceptance of the manuscript, the graphs and schematic figures of the manuscripts may be redrawn by the art department to maintain consistency in JACC: Cardiovascular Imaging.